GoInterject/GoInterject.github.io/wDeveloper/InstallerValidation.md

 ## Overview

 The data integrity of Interject installation files can be verified by comparing its checksum.
 Interject creates csv files containing the official checksum of the installation file.
-To verify an installer, you can generate a checksum for the file and compared it with the official checksum.
+To verify an installer, you can generate a checksum for the file and compare it with the official checksum.

 To obtain the official checksum for our installation files, please contact us at [security@gointerject.com](mailto:info@gointerject.com).